Black-browed babbler

 The black-browed babbler (Malacocincla perspicillata) is a songbird species in the family Pellorneidae.
 The species is endemic to Borneo.
 Only a single specimen collected in the nineteenth century was known, until the species was rediscovered in Borneo in 2020.

 Habitat

 The natural habitat of M. perspicillata is subtropical or tropical moist lowland forests, at altitudes of 200–1,170 m.

 Its rediscovery in 2020 confirmed that the bird is from southeast Borneo.

 Conservation status

-The conservation status of M. perspicillata is insufficiently known.
-It was formerly classified as Vulnerable by the IUCN, but due to the lack of information surrounding the species, its status was changed to Data Deficient in 2008.
+M. perspicillata was formerly classified as Vulnerable by the IUCN, but due to the lack of information surrounding the species, its status was changed to Data Deficient in 2008.
+As of 2024, the species is listed as Near Threatened.
 The songbird is threatened by agriculture, logging allowed within protected areas, plantations for rubber and palm oil, and drought fires.
 Within the next few years, there is risk of near complete loss of dryland lowland forest in Kalimantan.